Diagnosis of Breast Cancer

 - Sentinel lymph node biopsy—to help detect cancer in the lymph nodes and determine how many are affected

-- PET/CT—to help detect distant spread of tumor, especially for locally advanced disease
+- Positron emission tomography–CT (PET/CT)—to help detect distant spread of tumor, especially for locally advanced disease

 - Stage 0—Called in situ, meaning within the site of origin, the cancer remains in the breast and has not spread.

 - Stage I—Cancer has spread beyond the lobe or duct and invaded nearby tissue.
 At this stage, the tumor is no larger than two centimeters in size and has not spread beyond the breast.

 Stage II—Stage II means one of the following:

 - Tumor in the breast is less than two centimeters in size and the cancer has spread to the lymph nodes under the arm, or

 - Tumor is between two and five centimeters in size (with or without spread to the lymph nodes under the arm) or